 To be sure, gossip can tank a marriage or torpedo a career, but Epstein argues that there's purpose, value, even good in it.
 The key, he writes, is motive: malice, vengeance, titillation, curiosity, information for just a few.
-And when tempted to gossip, he asks himself - why?
+And when tempted to gossip, he asks himself: Why?

 So call us.
 When you passed along some gossip, what did you get out of it?
 What was in it for you?
 Give us a call, 800-989-8255.
 Email email@example.com.
-You can also join the conversation on our website.
+You can also join the conversation at our website.
 Go to npr.org.
 Click on TALK OF THE NATION.

-Later in the program, why social networks can't be private no matter how stringent your privacy settings, but first author Joseph Epstein joins us.
-He was with us previously on snobbery and envy.
+Later in the program, why social networks can't be private no matter how stringent your privacy settings but first, author Joseph Epstein joins us.
+He was with us previously, on snobbery and envy.
 His new book is "Gossip: The Untrivial Pursuit."
 And he joins us today from member station WBEZ in Chicago.
 Nice to have you back.

 JOSEPH EPSTEIN: Thank you very much.
-I was here more recently.
-You may forget.
+I was here more recently; you may forget.
 You invited me to talk about the debasement of honorary degrees and to...